Skip to main content

 Credit: NIST

-Present torque calibration processes require regular calibration of both mass and length artifacts.
+Conventional techniques for measuring torque require regular calibration of both mass and length artifacts.
 This process often necessitates shipment of heavy mass sets from the end user to calibration labs and then back again.
 By contrast, the ENTR approach does not require mass and length standards to realize torque, and instead utilizes standards of voltage and resistance traceable to the present definitions of the SI.
+Avoiding the need for expensive and time-consuming offsite shipments, ENTR can be used on-site in laboratories that already have voltage and resistance standards, lightening logistical burdens and increasing operational efficiency.

 Furthermore, ENTR can outperform most low-range commercial torque transducers currently on the market.
-Traditional strain-gauge torque transducers are transfer standards with uncertainties of approximately 0.25% of torque measured, while ENTR has 0.1% uncertainty or less.
+Traditional strain-gauge torque transducers are transfer standards with uncertainties of approximately 0.25% of torque measured, while ENTR_v2 has 0.1% uncertainty or less.

 Applications